glownd/rengine-tool/README.md

 # rengine-tool
 CLI tool for interacting with ReNgine, leveraging the API and web requests

-You must use the authorize first.
+You must use the authorize option first.
 Once you are done using the tool, it is highly recommended to delete your authorization with: rengine-tool authorize -d

 **GENERAL:**
 ```